CasaAlquimia/CasaAlquimia.github.io/index.md

 Here you can see many plants and wildlife unique to this area.

 In the are there are many interesting locations such as a butterfly garden, a frog pond, a snake exhibition, a bat jungle, visits to organic farms, coffee tours, chocolate tours, and much more...
-You can practice extreme mountain sports such as canopy tours, suspension bridges, absailing from giants trees, mountain railways, etc.
+You can practice extreme mountain sports such as canopy tours, suspension bridges, abseiling from giants trees, mountain railways, etc.
 If you would rather enjoy the beach, the Pacific beaches of Puntarenas are a bus ride away, or just over one hour driving with a car.

-The vilage of Santa Elena is 20 minutes walking.
-There you will find many stores and restourants.
+The village of Santa Elena is 20 minutes walking.
+There you will find many stores and restaurants.
 A few hundred meter from the house is a smaller supermarket for your daily needs.

 ## The family

 ![the family](/images/family.jpg)

-Whe are a family of 6 that moved here from Equador a long time ago.
+We are a family of 6 that moved here from Ecuador a long time ago.
 We love making art, good food, and good company.
-Please be aur guest!
+Please be our guest!

-Both the house and the hostel where designed and lergely built by us.
+Both the house and the hostel where designed and largely built by us.
 This is an ongoing process, as we keep adding, changing and refining rooms.

 ## Art workshop